raakasf/embsys310/assignment04/README.md

 ### d.
 Any other observations?

-When the call return back to from where func2 was called, all registers look the same as they were before calling, due the the `POP`s as noted above.
+`When the call return back to from where func2 was called, all registers look the same as they were before calling, due the the POP's as noted above.`

 ## Problem 3.
 Following the queue data structure approach, design, implement and test a stack data structure